Your academic standing is assessed once a year at the end of the winter academic term.

 What happens if I am placed on academic probation?

 Students on academic probation cannot register for more than the normal course load (15 credits in each of the fall and winter terms; 12 credits in the spring/summer term.)
-Students on probation cannot take courses on letter of permission or via correspondence.
+Students on probation cannot take courses on letter of permission.
 They will return to good academic standing if their SGPA at the end of the probationary period is at least 1.5 and their CGPA is at least 1.5.

 What happens if I am placed on academic suspension or dismissal?

 Students will be placed on academic suspension if in any academic year their CGPA is less than 1.0.
 If a student is already on probation, they will be placed on suspension if their SGPA is less than 1.5.
 The period of suspension is one year.
 Students cannot take courses at Mount Allison or receive credit at Mount Allison for courses taken somewhere else while suspended.
 At the end of the year, the student can apply for re-admission.

 Students who are placed on academic suspension for a second time will be dismissed from the University for a period of three years.
 Students cannot take courses at Mount Allison or receive credit at Mount Allison for courses taken somewhere else while dismissed.
 At the end of the dismissal, the student can apply for re-admission.